 2. Intended Population

 Activity Content: Each year of the grant, [the PI/Co-PI and/or others] will serve as a volunteer for a local Aspirations in Computing Award.
-This will involve serving as a reviewer of applications (www.aspirations.org/VolunteerReviewer) and helping to support a regional award celebration.
+This will involve serving as an online reviewer of applications and helping to support a regional award celebration.
 The PI will also attempt to secure funding from the department to offer scholarships or other support to award winners.

-[The PI] will track the number of reviewers from the research team and the number of applications collectively reviewed.
-The team will also count the number of Aspirations in Computing program who attend the PI’s institution and which of them major in CS at the institution.
+The PI(s) [PI name(s)] will track the number of reviewers from the research team and the number of applications collectively reviewed.
+The team will also count the number of Aspirations in Computing awardees who attend the PI’s institution and which of them major in CS at the institution.
 Demographic data on the recruitment and retention of undergraduate students in the department will be monitored each year.
 The PI will also obtain evaluation data from NCWIT on the outcomes of the Aspirations Award event.
-This information may be used to motivate the department to fund additional scholarships, and/or motivate others in the department to review Aspirations applications or otherwise get involved.
+This information may be used to motivate additional scholarships or other support, and/or motivate others in the department to review Aspirations applications or otherwise get involved.
 All evaluation results will be reported in each annual NSF report.

 Graduate, High School, Undergraduate

 American Indian or Alaska Native, Black or African American, Hispanic, LGBTQ, Native Hawaiian or Pacific Islander, Persons with Disabilities, Women

 Program Matching Funds Available?